buddhist-uni/buddhist-uni.github.io/_content/articles/preliminary-study-on-meditation-and_deleanu-f.md

 > The adept who mastered them could claim that he shared a spiritual experience similar to that of the Buddha and this entitled him to say that he was speaking by the Buddha’s might.

-The Mahāyana likely emerged as a monastic, meditation-oriented movement.
+The Mahāyāna likely emerged as a monastic, meditation-oriented movement.